 I’m decidedly biased in this statement but I’ll say it anyway.
 Wood is beautiful.
+Natural wood mouldings make an incredible statement in any home.
 I think many will agree with me as we are seeing an increase in millwork jobs and the design styles in vogue are starting to feature more natural wood.
 The issue however is that for several decades the growth of composite and engineered materials made many forget that wood is grown not made.
 You cannot always get the sizes and exact color match that you get with an engineered product.
-An intimate understanding of the lumber industry is often required to ensure the designs in your head or on paper are achievable in the real world.
+An intimate understanding of the lumber industry is often required to ensure the mouldings and designs in your head or on paper are achievable in the real world.

 Value engineering is a term that gets thrown around a bit in the construction industry and it refers to the practice of designing things like moulding size with wood species limitations in mind.
 For example, 10 inch wide baseboard mouldings in Mahogany are possible but will be significantly more expensive than an 8 inch wide moulding due to sawing practices and the time required to cull the 10″ material from a much larger pack of average 6-8 inch Mahogany.
 In the long run, will the extra 2 inches be noticed or missed from the finished baseboard?
 Is that 2 inches worth the exponential increase in cost to the customer?
 The savvy architect or designer will recognize these opportunities and re-engineer a specification to add greater value to their client.